Skip to main content

 EXPLORING BIOPHYSICAL CUES: UNRAVELING MECHANOTRANSDUCTION IN PLURIPOTENT STEM CELL DIRECTED DIFFERENTIATION

-Science Spotlight Moderator: Dana Brinson – University of Toronto
+Science Spotlight Moderator: Dana Brinson, BSc (she/her/hers) – University of Toronto

-Science Spotlight Speaker: Golnaz Karoubi – University Health Network
+Science Spotlight Moderator: Golnaz Karoubi – University Health Network

 Science Spotlight Speaker: Sara Wickström, MD, PhD – Max Planck Institute for Molecular Biomedicine